fabiomattei/live-edit/README.md

 The optional attributes are:

 * type: default text but it can be: button, checkbox, color, date, datetime-local, email, file, image, month, number, password, radio, range, reset, search, tel, time, url, week
-* function: the funcion called in order to save the data
+* function: the function called in order to save the data
 * parameters: parameters added to the call
 * token: eventually added to prevent cross scripting attacks
 * data: data to populate <select> field formata: